Skip to content

 20-8pin panel 2

-Then use the wire set included in your computer chassis to connect another ATX board interface to the computer control line.
+Then use the wire set included in your computer case to connect another ATX board interface to the computer control line.

 The final connected ATX board is shown below.